Need help? Call Tony now: 01952 407599

 It’s not a philosophy.
 It’s infrastructure.
 Every piece of it is practical, and every piece exists because something went wrong without it.

 Correcting — stopping the drift.
-AI pattern-matches from training data.
+The model pattern-matches from training data.
 It confidently states things that aren’t true.
 It uses American spelling when you want British.
 It writes “we” when you’re a solo operator.
 Without correction, every session introduces small errors that compound into large ones.
 With correction, every fix gets encoded into the infrastructure so it can’t repeat.

 Why Nobody’s Talking About This

 The entire conversation about AI right now is about models.
 Which model is fastest.
 Which scores highest on benchmarks.
 Which one should you use.
+There’s a third position nobody’s discussing.

 Wrong question.